input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 characters becomes difficult to read even without a split screen.
 We don't _enforce_ a maximum of 80 characters for this exact reason; some judgment is allowed.

+Keeping good whitespace separation between significant units of meaning (function definitions, type definitions and so on) makes it visually much clearer where one unit ends and another unit begins.
+This applies just as much to type class instances, if not more so, as they range in length from a single line (typical `Newtype` or `Generic` instances) to many lines, with possibly their own helper binds (many others).
+Keeping them all separated with one blank line ensures that it's clear where each instance ends.

 # Code practices